 GOAL Support Group

-Giving Obsessive-Compulsive Another Lifestyle program helps people with exposure and response prevention who are not ready to immediately commit to treatment.
+Giving Obsessive-Compulsive Another Lifestyle program helps people with exposure and response prevention who are not ready to immediately commit to treatment, this ia a peer-led group.

 Located at First Baptist Church of Philadelphia, 123 south 17th street (17th and Sansom Street), Philadelphia, PA 19103. *Entrance on Sansom Street